sandpiper-framework/sandpiper/README.md

 https://github.com/sandpiper-framework/sandpiper/releases
 ```

 There are two programs included in the release, the `api` server and the `sandpiper` command line interface.
-Put both of them in a directory along with the `config-sample.yaml` file.
+Put both of them in a directory.

-*todo:* change `sandpiper init` to automatically create the config.yaml file
+#### Config Files

+Both sandpiper programs require configuration settings to run.
+These settings are stored in [yaml](https://en.wikipedia.org/wiki/YAML) files made up of key/value pairs organized by sections (e.g. Database, Server, Application, etc.).
+In some cases (such as login credentials), these settings can be overridden by environment variables.
+See the Deployment section for more information.

+Two sample config files are provided (`api-config-sample.yaml` and `cli-config-sample.yaml`) as a template, but these files are also created by the database initialization procedure explained below.

-##### Create Database (for each desired role)
+#### Create Database (for each desired server role)